 In this article, you'll learn about Teachable Pricing and Teachable's free plan, what features it offers, and why upgrading to one of their paid plans could make more financial sense for you.

 Teachable is an all-in-one platform that lets you create and sell your own courses online.

 They take care of everything from payment processing and customer support to web hosting.
 That leaves you with time to focus on creating great online course content.

-It’s a great platform which I highly recommend for first time course creators (you can read my full Teachable review here if you’re interested).
+It’s a great platform that I highly recommend for first-time course creators.

 But starting on a new platform can be tough, and maybe you want to try Teachable out for free before you fully commit.
 Is that even possible?

 Yes, it is!
 Teachable provides a free plan that lets you try out the platform without making a commitment.
-Then you can upgrade to their other plan tiers as you need to.
+Then you can upgrade to their other plan tiers when you’re ready to launch.

 All teachable plans (even the free one) include:

 - Unlimited courses